High Protein Foods List – Overview

 Shellfish

-Shellfish include clams, oysters, scallops, and shrimp which all have high amounts of protein.
+Shellfish include clams, oysters, scallops, and shrimp with high amounts of protein.

-In addition, shellfish also comprise healthy fats and a couple of minerals and vitamins such as B vitamins, iron, selenium, and zinc.
+In addition, shellfish also comprise healthy fats and minerals and vitamins such as B vitamins, iron, selenium, and zinc.

-You can enjoy shellfish in recipes such as pasta, salad dressings, and stir-fries, among others.
+You can enjoy shellfish in recipes such as pasta, salad dressings, and stir-fries.

 Tofu